ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 _____

-***You have two datasets of continuous data.
+**You have two datasets of continuous data.
 You have no assumptions about the underlying distribution that generated them.
-You want to test if they came from the same continuous probability distribution***
+You want to test if they came from the same continuous probability distribution.**

 To determine if two datasets of continuous, 1-d data came from the same distribution (without specifying what that distribution is), one can perform what is called a two-sample Kolmogorov-Smirnov test (2 sample KS test).